 What form do I need?

 Health-related or Parental Leave: If your absence is for your own, or a family member’s health condition, or for the arrival of a new child, you will need to submit a health-care provider certification form, supporting your need for a leave of absence.

 Complete the employee information sections of the appropriate form(s) for your situation.
 Include your contact information.
-We need that information so that we can communicate with you and your supervisor regarding your leave needs as explained by your health-care provider.
+We need that information so that we can communicate with you and your manager regarding your leave needs as explained by your healthcare provider.
 Your health-care provider should complete the medical information section.